adobe/helix-home/hackathons/12-psp.md

 Put down the topic and the people that would like to discuss it:

 #### Track 1: Dev experience on real-world customer projects
+- Multi Mountpoints - especially with more and more projects using multipe content sources (docs & AEM Author)

 #### Track 2: end-to-end repoless
 - Helix 5 repoless = no need to create a github repo to create a full site